openstack/ironic/doc/source/admin/cleaning.rst

 How do I skip a cleaning step?
 ------------------------------
-For automated cleaning, cleaning steps with a priority of 0 or None are skipped.
+For automated cleaning, cleaning steps with a priority of zero or ``None`` are skipped.

 .. _clean_step_priority: